- Full-time: 3-4 Years

 Course fees cover your teaching, and other academic services and facilities provided to support your studies.
 They do not cover your accommodation or other living costs.
 You may have seen separate figures in the past for tuition fees and college fees.
 We have now combined these into a single figure.

-See the University’s guidance on fee status and fee liability for information on Home/EU/Overseas student classification.
+See the University’s guidance on fee status and fee liability for information on Home/Republic of Ireland, Islands and Overseas student classification.
 As well as covering University and College fees, students will also have to support their maintenance costs.
 As Oxford is a relatively expensive place to live, it is recommended that students consult the University’s guidance on living costs when planning their budget, to cover accommodation, meals and other living expenses.

 We do, however, offer this programme on a part-time basis.
 The part-time DPhil is substantively identical to the full-time degree, but distributes the workload over five to six years for those who must fit study around work, family, or other outside commitments.